paspapob/paspapob.github.io/README.md

 Step 2 adheres to Etter's rule of writing using the minimum possible length.
 In the tasks below, the context provided is only that of what is necessary.
 For example, the description of Step 2 states that the user needs to sign into GitHub Desktop.
-There is no additional information detailing other uses of GitHub Desktop as it is unnecessary for this step.
+There is no additional information detailing GitHub Desktop as it is unnecessary for this step.
 ```

 A local version of the repository is needed to generate a static site using